I guess have soundbite number four ready to go in order.

 Because as we speak, it has always been said, supposedly truthfully, that the incidence of brain trauma and other injury among NFL players is actually below the national average.

-Well, we can't have that if we're trying to destroy football, if we're trying to create the illusion that football's deadly and dangerous, and we're trying to wipe it out as good liberals, because liberalism looks at football and sees everything in it they hate.
+If we're trying to create the illusion that football is deadly and dangerous and we're trying to wipe it out as good liberals, because liberalism looks at football and sees everything in it they hate.

 It's just despicable.

-And of course, the players are looked at as victims of these wealthy Plutarchs and oligarchs Who are simply seeking a little fame and entertainment?
+And of course, the players are looked at as victims of these wealthy plutarchs and oligarchs who are simply seeking a little fame and entertainment.

 And little did anybody know that what they're doing kills them.